sgsokol/influx/doc/manual.rst

 Post treatment option
 ---------------------

-User can specify a name of one or several R scripts that will be automatically executed after non aborted influx_s run.
+User can specify a name of one or several R scripts that will be automatically executed after non aborted ``influx_si`` run.
 This option can be useful, for example, for plain saving of calculation environment in a file for later exploring in an interactive R session or for plotting results in a pdf file and so on.
 A very basic example of such script is provided in the file ``test/save_all.R`` and its use can be found in the options of ``test/e_coli.ftbl`` file.

 To activate this option, the script names must be provided in the ``OPTIONS`` section, in the field ``posttreat_R`` and separated by ``'; '``, e.g. ::

  OPTIONS
 	OPT_NAME	OPT_VALUE
 	posttreat_R	save_all.R; plot_something.pdf

 The script name is interpreted as a relative path to the directory where the original FTBL file is located.
 After execution of ``save_all.R``, a file ``e_coli.RData`` is created.
 This particular example can be used to restore a calculation R environment by launching R and executing::

  > load("e_coli.RData")